-In 2019, OIA will pursue the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities which bolster healthcare capacity, strengthen island economies, and fulfill U.S. Compact obligations.
+In 2020, OIA will pursue the Department's mission of Fulfilling Our Trust and Insular Responsibilities by executing activities which bolster healthcare capacity, strengthen island economies, and fulfill U.S. Compact obligations.
 With financial assistance programs exceeding \$600 million per year, OIA requires sufficient personnel resources to provide oversight of grants, including Compact and mandatory CIP funding.
-At the 2019 level of funding OIA will:
+At the 2020 level of funding OIA will:

-- Improve out-year performance by grantees by continuing to focus on oversight. - Conduct site visits to grant projects. - Satisfy outside agencies' concern (insular governments and the GAO) of appropriate Federal involvement in grant programs. - Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions.
+- Improve out-year performance by grantees by continuing to focus on oversight. - Conduct site visits to grant projects. - Continue to actively work with the U.S. Territories and the Freely Associated States to ensure their compliance with the Single Audit Act and to improve the timeliness of their audit submissions.